amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 **Note:** If required, you can export these dynamic maps to a static Visio map.

-### Single Pane of Glass

-Data-views pull information onto the map from multiple data sources:
-- Database (Benchmark)
-- Parser
-- Controller
-- API-sourced information

-Data can be pulled fromthe network, or third-party apps via RESTful API.

-**Note:** Single pane of glass doesn't necessarily means that all the information is displayed on one screen, instead, is an attempt to provide access to all the information from a single screen.
-(Links, Bookmarks, tabs etc)

 ## Runbook Troubleshooting

 ### Runbook Automation (RBA)
 Runbooks are a collection of procedures that we execute from within the Netbrain platform.

-eg An eigrp neighbor goes down, which steps do you take to troubleshoot this incident? show commands? comparisons?, these can be automatically performed by Netbrain's runbook so that you can pinpoint the issue much faster.
+eg A route goes missing all the suddent, which steps do you take to troubleshoot this incident?
+Logging information? traceroutes? ping? comparisons between multiple routing tables? , all of these and more can be automatically performed by Netbrain's runbook so that you can pinpoint the issue much faster.
+Again, reducing MTTR.

 These runbooks can define the processes we need, and collect information throughout its execution.